The FCC’s New Broadband Plan Fails Low-Income Communities

 As a community, we can:

-• Push back on policy: Submit public comments to the FCC before August 7 and share how this rollback could impact your community.
+• Submit public comments to the FCC before August 7 and share how this rollback could impact your community

-• Support digital equity work: From broadband mapping to local mesh networks, many grassroots and Open Source projects are doing the work the FCC won’t.
+• Support digital equity work: From broadband mapping to local mesh networks, many grassroots and Open Source projects are making an impact

-• Raise awareness: Share articles, speak up, and help others understand that this isn’t just a policy change, it’s a shift in priorities.
+• Raise awareness: Share articles, speak up, and help others understand how measurement standards affect digital equity

 Access to the internet should be fast, fair, and affordable, for everyone.
-We’ll keep fighting for that future.
+We’ll continue to highlight how technology and policy intersect and how communities can respond.

 Written by

-Cory Chris leads the Software for Progress Foundation, helping developers build Open Source tools for education, accessibility, and social good through mentorship and community support.
+Cory Fail leads the Software for Progress Foundation, helping developers build Open Source tools for education, accessibility, and social good through mentorship and community support.

 Comments